wavemaker/docs/learn/design-system/overview.md

     E --> E1[Table Column Headings]
     F --> F1[List Item Labels]
     G --> G1[Chart Titles]

 ```

+Learn more about the [Design Token architecture here](/learn/design-system/design-token-architecture).

+#### Cross-Platform Theming

-**Cross-Platform Theming**: Tokens are framework-agnostic, working seamlessly across web and mobile.
+Tokens are framework-agnostic, working seamlessly across web and mobile.
 They also enable instant theme switching, like Light and Dark modes.

-For example, toggle your app from Light to Dark mode; all backgrounds, text, and buttons adapt without separate styling per platform.
+**For example**: toggle your app from Light to Dark mode; all backgrounds, text, and buttons adapt automatically without separate styling.

-**Collaboration Between Designers & Developers**: Tokens act as a shared language between design tools (like Figma) and development in WaveMaker, reducing miscommunication.
+#### Collaboration Between Designers & Developers

+Tokens act as a shared language between design tools (like Figma) and development in WaveMaker, reducing miscommunication.

 For example, a designer updates the typography scale in Figma.
 The exported tokens automatically apply to the app, so developers don’t re-code font sizes.

 > Figma file → Autocode Plugin → token JSON → app UI.
 > Figma file → Autocode Plugin → Edit in WaveMaker → token JSON → app UI

+#### Easy Preview & Testing

-**Easy Preview & Testing**: WaveMaker lets you preview token changes in real time, so you see exactly how updates look before saving.
+WaveMaker lets you preview token changes in real time, so you see exactly how updates look before saving.
 For example, change a button’s corner radius token from 4px to 12px, preview it live, and then confirm to apply across the app.

-## How It Ties Into WaveMaker
+### How It Ties Into WaveMaker

 WaveMaker brings the Design System concept into a practical, visual environment.
 Here’s how it fits together: